 The revenue guidance includes a $150-million negative impact of unfavorable currency exchange rates.
 Furthermore, CRM anticipates non-GAAP earnings per share in the band of $1.60-$1.61 for the current quarter.

 For fiscal 2024, Salesforce forecasts revenues in the range of $34.5-$34.7 billion.
 The company expects no impact from foreign currency exchange rates.

 The company projects fiscal 2024 non-GAAP earnings between $7.12 and $7.14 per share.
 Salesforce estimates a non-GAAP operating margin of approximately 27% for the fiscal and expects a year-over-year increase in operating cash flow in the 15 range.

 How Have Estimates Been Moving Since Then?

-Fresh estimates followed a downward path over the past two months.
-The consensus estimate has shifted -29.41% due to these changes.
+The consensus estimate has shifted 61.49% due to these changes.

-At this time, Salesforce.com has an average Growth Score of C, though it is lagging a lot on the Momentum Score front with an F. Charting a somewhat similar path, the stock was allocated a grade of D on the value side, putting it in the bottom 40% for this investment strategy.
+Currently, Salesforce.com has a nice Growth Score of B, though it is lagging a lot on the Momentum Score front with an F. Following the exact same course, the stock was allocated a grade of F on the value side, putting it in the lowest quintile for this investment strategy.

 Overall, the stock has an aggregate VGM Score of D. If you aren't focused on one strategy, this score is the one you should be interested in.

-Salesforce.com has a Zacks Rank #3 (Hold).
-We expect an in-line return from the stock in the next few months.
+Estimates have been trending upward for the stock, and the magnitude of these revisions looks promising.
+It comes with little surprise Salesforce.com has a Zacks Rank #1 (Strong Buy).
+We expect an above average return from the stock in the next few months.